 I mentioned earlier that I like to give a talk in front of a real audience.
 A virtual setup is better than nothing, but not more.
 At a conference, there are a variety of opportunities to connect with people you know and people you don’t know.
 It’s natural.
 It’s the way we are used to interact.
 It is often the basis for future (virtual) collaboration.

 However, I think there will be room for virtual or hybrid conferences in the future.
 As a result, there will be fewer physical conferences.
 The remaining physical conferences must offer clear added value beyond that of their virtual counterparts.

 It was similar on the way home.
 Like a “fade out”.
 I left the office after finishing some unit of work.
-In my car I listened to the music while driving and enjoying being alone.
+In my car, I listened to music while driving and enjoying being alone.
 When I arrived at home I was really there and was interested to hear about my wife’s day.
 Nowadays it’s more like an interruption of work.
 Not a real closure.
-It’s like my mind and my body are not at the same place.
+It’s like my mind and my body is not in the same place.
 And guess who is figuring that out every single day?